jfern2011/signal/README.md

-A lot of the material here probably wouldn't exist (at least not for a while) without help from Stack Overflow, particularly those who took the time to talk to me about my template metaprogramming problems.
-You guys rock!
+A lot of the material here probably wouldn't exist (at least not for a while) without help from Stack Overflow, particularly those who took the time to talk to me about my template metaprogramming problems :D

 ## Contact